 I do not like referring to divorce as a “popular” thing to do because it almost diminishes its impact on people and families and makes divorce sound trendy.
 That is not how I perceive divorce.
 Divorce obviously has a significant impact on spouses, the children, and their extended families.
 However, divorce is not always a bad thing and, if approached properly, the impact of families can be reduced.
-Also, see Starting a Divorce Not a War – Amicable Divorce and Seeking Efficient Divorce Resolutions for additional information on how to properly approach divorce.
+Also, see Starting a Divorce Not a War – Amicable Divorce for additional information on how to properly approach divorce.

 Historically, it was more difficult to obtain a divorce both from a legal standpoint as well as divorce carried a significant social stigma.
 People were then essentially stuck in unhealthy relationships regardless of their own personal happiness.
 Being in an unhealthy relationship is no way to live, if someone finds themselves wanting to get out of the relationship, they should have the ability to do so.

 Why Do People Divorce

 There is plenty of research on the internet about why people divorce.
 According to an article on HuffPost, in a survey conducted by the author, “communication problems came out on top as the number one reason marriages fail.”
 The article further identifies other reasons why people file for divorce such as:

 - getting in for the wrong reasons

 - lack of individual identity

 - becoming lost in roles